You’re going to fail.

 Try macros and only focus on your protein goal for the week, forget carbs and fat.

-Okay, you’ve used MyFitnessPal; you are failing and getting better.
+Okay, you’ve used our macros app; you are failing and getting better.
 You finally hit your protein target.

 Now you move on to refine your carb and fat intake, boom, worked through it.